MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

    level 1 action prediction.
 This changes dependent on the level 1 action prediction.
 For example, if the level 1 prediction is movement, then the level 2 prediction are the x and y offset parameters.
-If the action was an autoattack instead, then the parameter would be the unit to attack.
+If the action was an auto-attack instead, then the parameter would be the unit to attack.

-The action labels are the main outputs for the model and the intent labels are used as an auxiliary task during training to improve the model performance.
-The intent label is not used as an output during inference.
+The action labels are the main outputs for the model and the intent label is not used as an output during inference.

 #### Multiview Intents for Macro-strategy